Max-Wenzel/Sabermetrics_Final/README.md

 The data generation file is not meant to be run as it is simply to show the code I used to extract the batter_data stats from both the Lahman and statcast data sets.

-Sabermetrics Stat Creation file is the main file that I used to develop the stat.
+The stat_creation file is the main file that I used to develop the stat.

 final_product is the file which can be run to observe the stat in action